flutter/website/src/docs/cookbook/networking/update-data.md

 ---

 Updating data over the internet is necessary for most apps.
-The `http` package has got it covered too.
+The `http` package has got that covered!

 This recipe uses the following steps:

-  1. Add the `http` package.
+  1. Add the `http` package
-  2. Update data over the internet using the `http` package.
+  2. Update data over the internet using the `http` package
-  3. Convert the response into a custom Dart object.
+  3. Convert the response into a custom Dart object
-  4. Get data from internet
+  4. Get the data from the internet
-  5. Update existing `title` from user input
+  5. Update the existing `title` from user input
-  6. Update and display the response on screen.
+  6. Update and display the response on screen

 ## 1. Add the `http` package

-To install the `http` package, add it to the dependencies section of the `pubspec.yaml`.
-You can find the latest version of the [http package][] on pub.dev.
+To install the `http` package, add it to the dependencies section of the `pubspec.yaml` file.
+You can find the latest version of the
+[`http` package][] on pub.dev.

 ```yaml
 dependencies:
   http: <latest_version>
 ```

-Import the http package.
+Import the `http` package.

 <!-- skip -->
 ```dart
 import 'package:http/http.dart' as http;
 ```

-## 2. Updating data over the internet
+## 2. Updating data over the internet using the `http` package

-In this example, you'll see how to update an album title to the [JSONPlaceholder][] using the [http.put()][] method
+In this example, you'll learn how to update an album title to the [JSONPlaceholder][] using the [`http.put()`][] method.

 <!-- skip -->
 ```dart